-A daily writing exercise can help you become a better health writer.
+A daily writing exercise can help you become a better health writer and improve your ESL writing skills.
 The keys to improving your health writing skills are to read, write, get feedback and repeat!

 By practising and reading often, you will:

 - develop your writing skills

 - feel more comfortable writing on demand

 - improve your critical eye for editing